LArSoft/larsoft.github.io/wiki/Developing_With_LArSoft.md

 ### *gallery*

 *gallery* provides lightweight access to event data in art/ROOT files outside the art event processing framework executable.
 It is not an alternative framework; rather, it provides a library that can be used to write programs that need to read (but not write) art/ROOT files.
-Information is available at: https://art.fnal.gov/gallery/
+Information is available [here](https://art.fnal.gov/gallery/)

 ### External packages